The Secret To Downhill Running (And Avoiding Injury!)

-The first thing about downhill running is that it is perfectly okay to work the downhill to your advantage.
+The first thing about downhill running is perfectly okay to work the downhill to your advantage.
 If you are racing, this is your opportunity to hit some wicked fast paces as you head down!

-Lean Forward From Your Hips: One mistake people tend to make is they lead incorrectly when running downhills.
+Lean Forward From Your Hips: People tend to make one mistake: they lead incorrectly when running downhills.
 What you want to do is lean into it with your hips.
 It is very important that you avoid the urge to lean back as you run.
 Focus on keeping your center of gravity moving with you.

-Engage Your Core: If you feel like I say this a lot, no matter what part of running I am coaching, you are indeed perceptive.
+Engage Your Core: If you feel like I say this a lot, you are indeed perceptive, no matter what part of running I am coaching.
 That is because no matter what aspect of your running you are trying to improve, a strong and powerful core is a crucial piece.
 If you work your core regularly, it becomes easier to ensure you are engaging it.
 That means you are tightening it up while you run.
 It also means that you are not hunched over oddly when running.

-Arms for Balance: Another thing coaches often preach about is having strong arms and keeping them locked to your side while running.
+Arms for Balance: Coaches often preach about having strong arms and keeping them locked to your side while running.
 When running downhill, however, the rules change.
 You can use your arms to help you keep balance as you run downhills.
 Look at race photos of people racing down hills in trail races for some of the best examples of using your arms for balance down a steep hill.

 Keeping It Safe

 One of the first steps to doing downhill runs safely is to work on them gradually.
 Find yourself a hill on which you will do repeats.
 Jog to the hill then set a number of repeats to do.
 Start with three to four repeats.
 Power up, fly down.
 Repeat.
 Repeat.
 Jog or run back.

 When you start doing hill work, you might find your body hurts in places it does not normally ache.
 This is normal.
 More on that later.